marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/exploring-dependency-injection-in-dotnet.md

 There is also a generic app builder, without ASP.NET Core.
 It has a similar interface, but for console apps, and services.

-## Using AutoFac as service container
+## Using Autofac as service container

 With the introduction of keyed services, there is not as much of need to choose another service container - except for preferences.
-But the option to use, for instance, AutoFac is there:
+But the option to use, for instance, Autofac is there:

 ```c#
 var builder = WebApplication.CreateBuilder(args);